Seekr Blog

-Discover 40+ college campus scavenger hunt ideas organized by type (exploration, bonding, photo, trivia).
-Complete step-by-step guide on how to run with Seekr Games, 10 pro tips, and 9 comprehensive FAQ answers.
-Perfect for orientation, RA training, Greek life, and student organizations.
+Discover 50+ college campus scavenger hunt ideas organized by type (exploration, bonding, photo, trivia, hidden gems).
+Complete step-by-step guide on how to run with Seekr Games, 10 pro tips, 12 comprehensive FAQ answers, and specialized tracks for grad students, international students, and different campus sizes.
+Perfect for orientation, RA training, Greek life, departments, leadership programs, and student organizations.

 Why College Campus Scavenger Hunts Work So Well